Learn more

 The thick mucus that people with cystic fibrosis have blocks the ducts that carry the enzymes from the pancreas to the digestive system, causing what is known as pancreatic insufficiency.
 People who are pancreatic insufficient need to take enzyme medications to assist their digestion.

 People with cystic fibrosis have difficulty in digesting fats which makes it harder to maintain weight.
-They need a diet that is higher in fats and higher in kilojoules to compensate for this.
+They also lose higher levels of salt in their sweat, therefore need a diet that is higher in fats, salt and kilojoules to compensate for this.
 They may also experience greasy and bulky stools and difficult bowel movements.

 About one-third of all people with cystic fibrosis also are affected by a form of diabetes called cystic fibrosis related diabetes (CFRD), where their mucus prevents the pancreas from producing enough insulin.
 CFRD can be managed by monitoring blood-sugar levels and through using insulin.